resoursea/api/README.md

 This method is used to construct the value of the Resource before it is injected.
 The initial value of this method will always be injected as the first argument of this method.
 This method just can return the resource itself and/or an error.
 If this method returns an error, this value can be caught by any subsequent method.

-### ID
+### The ID Dependency

-The `api.ID` dependency will be injected in Resource's methods that it's parent is a slice of the Resource itself.
-For instance:
+This dependency is used to identify one Resource in a list.
+The `api.ID` dependency will be injected in the Resource's methods that it's parent is a slice of the Resource itself.

+## A More Complete Example

 ~~~ go
 package main